-The blue (2) signal is generated by the ACIM vector control (ACIMVC) eTPU function.
-The update of the ACIMVC is divided in three consecutive threads (pulses).
-The ACIM update is performed every PWM period.
+The blue (2) signal is generated by the ACIM Volts per Hertz control (ACIMVHZ) eTPU function.
+The ACIMVHZ update is performed every PWM period.

 The violet signal (3) is generated by the PWM master for AC motors (PWMMAC) eTPU function.
 Its pulses determine the activity of the PWMMAC.
-Immediately after ACIMVC update is finished, a narrow PWMMAC pulse occurs.
-These pulses determine the service time of an ACIMVC request to update the applied motor voltage vector.
+Immediately after ACIMVHZ update is finished, a narrow PWMMAC pulse occurs.
+These pulses determine the service time of an ACIMVHZ request to update the applied motor voltage vector.
 This service includes also the calculation of space vector modulation.
 Apart from these pulses, a wider pulses signal the actual update for the next PWM period.

 The green signal (4) corresponds to the analog sensing for AC motors (ASAC) eTPU function.
 This signal triggers the AD converter on the first (low-high) edge.
-The ASAC pulse width determines the time necessary to sample the phase currents and DC-bus voltage and to transfer the sampled values to the eTPU data memory.
+The ASAC pulse width determines the time necessary to sample the DC-bus voltage analog value and transfer the sampled values to the eTPU data memory.
 ASAC starts measured samples preprocessing at the time of the second edge when samples are supposed to be ready in the eTPU data memory.